szli6792/CSCI-3308-Team-3/WEEKLY_STATUS.md

 ### Ethan Brown Individual Tasks:

-- Work on presentation for PM 7.
+- Work on powerpoint presentation for PM 7.
 - Work on integrating interactive fatures on Results page and about us page with our database.
-- Continue improving UI of Results page.
+- Continue improving UI of about us and Results page.

 ### Matt Fournier Individual Tasks: